 Wear supportive underwear

-Wearing a jockstrap right after your surgery will help reduce discomfort caused by increased pressure on the spermatic cords.
-Jockstrap supports the muscles and other structures surrounding the scrotum area much better than just tight-fitting underwear.
-Keep on your jockstrap day and night until you no longer need it and make sure to change into a clean pair every day.
-Some men feel more comfortable when wearing a jockstrap under or over their regular tight-fitting underwear or boxers.Recommended product
+Wearing a jockstrap or athletic supporter right after your surgery will help reduce discomfort caused by increased pressure on the spermatic cords.
+A jockstrap supports the muscles and other structures surrounding the scrotum much better than just wearing tight-fitting underwear.
+Keep your jockstrap on day and night until you no longer need it and make sure to change into a clean pair every day to reduce the risk of procedure site infection.
+Some men may feel more comfortable when wearing a jockstrap under or over their regular tight-fitting underwear or boxers.Recommended product

 Use ice packs to reduce discomfort and swelling